jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-24

+Introduced a bug last night.
+Fixed it.

+I really need to clean up the fetching of arrivals, it's a mess.
+I'll focus on that tonight.

 ### 2021-02-23

 Noticed that the "ARRIVING" status seemed to linger for too long.
 Changed the logic a bit there.
 Now I'm not sure we'll see "ARRIVING" much at all.
 It's really not that useful for this application though.
 This display is really meant to be more than a few seconds walk from the platform anyway.